tp5uiuc/elastica_quick_setup/README.md

 > options and explanations
 > ---------------------------
 >   help : Print this help message
+>
->   dpath : Path to download source of libraries (created if it does not exist)
+>   dpath : Path to download source of libraries (created if it does not exist).
 >           Defaults to ${HOME}/Desktop/third_party/
+>
->   installpath : Path to install libraries (created if it does not exist)
+>   installpath : Path to install libraries (created if it does not exist).
 >           Defaults to ${HOME}/Desktop/third_party_installed/